Single T gate in a Clifford circuit drives transition to universal entanglement spectrum statistics: Conclusions

 In closing, we would like to ask the question of whether the transition driven by the density of non-Clifford gates also characterizes the transition to $4-$designs and unlearnability of random quantum circuits.
-As shown in \cite{PhysRevLett.101.010504, Shaffer2014}, the transition to W-D for ES level spacing statistics corresponds to the impossibility of reversing the circuit by means of a Metropolis algorithm.
-This reversal corresponds to learning the circuit, so this is also a learnability-unlearnability transition.
+As shown in \cite{PhysRevLett.112.240501, Shaffer2014}, the transition to W-D for ES level spacing statistics corresponds to the impossibility of reversing the circuit by means of a Metropolis-based disentangling algorithm.
+For Poisson-distributed ES, reversal is possible, and this corresponds to the possibility of learning, via disentangling, a circuit that takes the given product state to the entangled output state.
+Therefore, the onset of irreversibility is also a learnability-unlearnability transition.
 We conjecture that learnability is due to the structure of temporal fluctuations in $2-$R\'enyi entropy.
 This would imply that the transition to the W-D ES is also a transition from $3-$design to (at least) $4-$design.
 The Clifford group falls short of being a $4-$design but it is a very good approximation of it~\cite{gross}.
 In particular, it has the same $2-$R\'enyi entropy~\cite{lloyd} but not the same fluctuations.
 We conjecture that the transition to $4-$design, W-D and unlearnability are one and the same.

-{\it Note Added}: The conjecture we put forward in this paper about the critical density of T gates to drive a Clifford circuit to a 4-design has been recently proved in arxiv:2002.09524.
+{\it Note Added}: The conjecture we put forward in this paper about the number of T gates needed to drive a Clifford circuit to a 4-design has been recently proved in arxiv:2002.09524.